The Blarney Stone is a quick and easy St. Patrick’s Day craft for kids that is super simple to make and so much fun!

-I think when I was a kid I was told that kissing the Blarney Stone would give you good luck, but apparently the legend says kissing The Blarney Stone will give you the gift of eloquence or skill at flattery.
-Maybe “luck” sounded better to kids and that’s why my teacher told me that!
-At any rate, there’s a stone…in Ireland…millions of people kiss it for superstitious reasons…and it was recently ranked by TripAdvisor.com as one of the most unhygienic tourist attractions!!
+When I was a kid, I was told that kissing the Blarney Stone would give you good luck, but apparently, the legend says kissing The Blarney Stone will give you the gift of gab, meaning the ability to talk with eloquence and flattery.

 I thought it would be fun for the kids to make their own “Good Luck Charm” before St. Patrick’s Day, and this is the idea we came up with!
 We went on a walk to find some rocks and then gathered a few craft supplies.
 These little rocks turned out completely adorable and making them was so fun!
 Here is how we did it:

 The Blarney Stone – St. Patricks Day Craft for Kids

 - googly eyes

 - hot glue gun or sticky dots -White glue will work too, but it takes longer to dry.

 Clean your river rock (so TripAdvisor doesn’t judge you!) and paint the entire rock green.
 (It’s for St. Patrick’s Day, and what kid doesn’t love painting?!)
 Let this dry.